sisinflab/warprec/warprec/utils/README.md

 print(f"Rating type: {rating_type}, Similarity: {similarity}")
 ```

-All enums are subclasses of str and Enum, which means they are both human-readable and type-safe.
+All enums subclass both `str` and `Enum`, making them human-readable and type-safe.
 You can use them in configs like:

 ```yaml
 reader: